Don’t look at the squirrel!!

 1) Put effort into looking your best for your husband, just like you did when you were dating him!
 There are many healthy decisions you must choose to make on a daily basis so that you can look your best.
 For instance, build into your schedule a 30 minute walking or bike-riding time perhaps 4 days a week.
 Even if you have young children, there is a way to make this work.
 Put the kids in a stroller or have them ride their bike with you.

 3) Embrace 1 Peter 3:4 which tells wives their beauty comes from a “gentle and quiet spirit”.
-When I asked my husband what this verse means, he said it means that a wife is FOR her husband and not fighting him every step of the way.
+When I asked Raul what this verse means, he said it means that a wife is FOR her husband and not fighting him every step of the way.
 It means she interacts with her husband in a peaceful way and treats her husband with respect, even if she needs to confront him about a problem behavior.

 Every wife wants to remain beautiful to her husband.
 So, ask God to grow you in self-control, confidence, peacefulness, and respect for your man.